Fix HappyMod App Not Installed & Parse Errors (2026)

 Match the unknown sources permission to the correct browser

-Android 8 and above grants unknown sources permission per-app, not globally.
-The browser that initiated the download must hold the unknown sources permission.
-Confirm which browser downloaded the APK.
-For Android 12 and above, navigate to Settings > Privacy > Special App Access > Install Unknown Apps.
-Toggle the permission for that specific browser.
+Figure out which browser downloaded the APK.
+For Android 12 and above, navigate to Settings > Apps > Special App Access > Install Unknown Apps and toggle the permission for that specific browser only.

 Resolve Samsung Knox Restricted Settings block

-Samsung One UI 6+ adds a Restricted Settings layer below the standard unknown sources permission.
 Navigate to Settings > Apps > Special Permissions > Install Unknown Apps.
 Tap the three-dot menu in the top-right corner and select “Allow Restricted Settings.”
 This step is fully documented in the How to Install HappyMod page.

 Check Xiaomi MIUI second confirmation screen

-Xiaomi MIUI 14 and HyperOS devices display a secondary security confirmation screen after the standard permission.
+Xiaomi MIUI 14 and HyperOS show a secondary security confirmation screen after the standard permission screen, and this is where most Xiaomi users accidentally cancel their own installation.
 The second screen labels the installation as a security risk.
-Tapping the back arrow cancels the installation silently.
-Tap the Confirm button at the bottom of the secondary screen to complete the setup.
+Tapping the back arrow cancels the installation completely and silently, with no error message shown.

 Why does HappyMod disappear from your device after installation?